germc/Atlas-iOS/README.md

 pod 'LayerUIKit', git: 'git@github.com:layerhq/LayerUIKit'
 ```

-Please not that LayerUIKit must be used in conjunction with the `LayerKit` SDK .
+Please note that LayerUIKit must be used in conjunction with the `LayerKit` SDK .
 It will be installed as a dependency

 ##What's Included
 LayerUIKit provides the following components that must be used in conjunction with LayerKit.